zhuolonghao/zhuolonghao.github.io/_posts/2022-08-01-banking-regulation.md

 ### *NSFR*

-[NSFR](https://www.bis.org/bcbs/publ/d295.pdf) extends LCR and exhibits two important differences;
+[NSFR](https://www.bis.org/bcbs/publ/d295.pdf) extends LCR and exhibits two distinct features;
 1. It assesses the funding/liquidity risk over a longer horizon (1 year), rather than a short stress periods lasting 30 days;
-2. It deep-dive and differentiate the funding tenor (e.g., 10-year debt vs 1-year note) and type (e.g., retail deposits vs wholesale funding).
+2. It deep-dives and differentiate funding sources regarding its tenor (e.g., 10-year debt vs 1-year note) and type (e.g., retail deposits vs wholesale funding).

 It's required that the NSFR is greater than or equal to 1, meaning the bank can make ends meet in one year using its available stable funding.
 1. Available funding could be bank's capital (i.e., shareholders' equity) and deposits from household and business.
 Different weights will apply to these funding sources to reflect its stability.
-3. On the other side, funding is required for various assets held by bank.
+3. On the other side, funding is required to fund various assets (loan, debt, and derivative contracts).
 Different assets require a stable funding to different extend.
 Hence, a weighting scheme is also applied to required stable funding for assets.